How to stay safe online: Personal Information

 In 2009 Sophos conducted a poll that found that 46% of Facebook users accepted friend requests from strangers.

-As we've seen, it can be difficult to know if the people we meet online are who they say they are, and adding people we don't know to our social media accounts can mean we're sharing personal information with people that might take advantage of it.
+As we've seen, it can be difficult to know if the people we meet online are who they say they are, and adding people we don't know to our social media accounts can mean we're sharing personal information with people who might take advantage of it.

-Stay safe by only connecting with people you know in real life.
+It might sound nanny-ish, but stay safe by only connecting with people you know in real life.

 Be careful about what you post